adityatadimeti/cs144lab/writeups/check0.md

 My SUNet ID: tadimeti

-I collaborated with: [list sunetids here]
+I collaborated with: [list sunetids here] asdf

 I would like to credit/thank these classmates for their help: [list sunetids here]